chirag1992m/profile/public/blog_posts/ignore-example-blog-post.md

 ## React Diagrams by PlantUML

 Create your diagram using the [`PlantUML jar`](https://plantuml.com/download) and use that to generate the SVG representation of the diagram and embed as an image.
+A jar is already downloaded for you in the root folder of this repo.

 Command to generate the SVG image: